feelosophy13/incomeGenderAnalysis/README.md

 ![Alt text](./images/work_hours_per_week_by_gender_of_individuals_who_never_married.png)<br />

-Mann-Whitney U test (a non-parametric means comparison test) was performed to see if the difference between men and women's work hours per week was statistically significant.
-The test rendered a p-value less than 2.2e-16 (much, much less than 0.05), which allowed me to conclude that there exists a statistically significant difference in the average number of work hours per week between men and women and that men on average work longer hours than women.
+Mann-Whitney U test (a non-parametric median comparison test) was performed to see if the difference between men and women's work hours per week was statistically significant.
+The test rendered a p-value less than 2.2e-16 (much, much less than 0.05), which allowed me to conclude that there exists a statistically significant difference in the number of work hours per week between men and women (that men tend to work longer hours than women).

 <h3>Education by gender</h3>
 There appeared to be some noteable difference in the average number in school between men and women.